2025–26 EHF European Cup

-The 2025–26 EHF European Cup is the 29th season of Europe's tertiary club handball tournament organised by the European Handball Federation (EHF), and the 6th season since it was renamed from the Challenge Cup to the EHF European Cup.
+The 2025–26 EHF European Cup was the 29th season of Europe's tertiary club handball tournament organised by the European Handball Federation (EHF), and the 6th season since it was renamed from the Challenge Cup to the EHF European Cup.

-The defending champions are RK Alkaloid, who won their first title in the previous season.
+The winners were GRK Ohrid, who won their first title.

 Format

 The tournament is played in a knockout format.
 Ties were played in a home-and-away format.
 Finalists played a total of seven rounds (Round 1, Round 2, Round 3, Last 16, Quarterfinals, Semifinals and the Final).

 Rankings

 Rankings for the following federations were based on performances of clubs from each respective country during the most recent three-year period.